ngs-lang/ngs/doc/ngslang.1.md

 	#   true
 	#   3

+Note: Reading undefined variables will cause an exception.

-Basic constants: true, false, null
+## Basic constants: true, false, null

 	if true echo("if true")
 	if false echo("if false")